 The project quantified current statewide energy use and costs attributable to groundwater pumping and developed near-term projections of energy use and statewide costs.
 The projections factored in groundwater demand, groundwater levels, climate change scenarios, energy prices, and obstacles to implementing energy-efficient pumping and groundwater conservation measures.
 By expanding knowledge of the relationship between groundwater pumping and energy use, the project enhanced the ability of the State of California and irrigation and drinking water districts to coordinate water and energy resources planning.
 In addition, the project provided key insights on how to improve groundwater use and pumping efficiency.

-The study will inform conservation efforts to reduce groundwater use, which also reduces energy demand and intensity.
+The study informed conservation efforts to reduce groundwater use, which also reduces energy demand and intensity.

 Key Project Members